The Adam Carolla Show (radio program)

-The Adam Carolla Show was a morning radio program that was syndicated, starring Adam Carolla, which began airing on January 3, 2006 and ended on February 20, 2009.
+The Adam Carolla Show was a morning radio program that was syndicated, hosted by Adam Carolla, which began airing on January 3, 2006 and ended on February 20, 2009.
 The show was produced by CBS Radio as part of its Free FM format, and was based out of KLSX in Los Angeles.
 On February 20, KLSX changed format from hot talk to Top 40 (CHR) as KAMP-FM, and The Adam Carolla Show was canceled along with several other programs.
 The Adam Carolla Show was heard in a number of major metropolitan markets on the West Coast of the United States.

 Overview

-The Adam Carolla Show featured Adam Carolla and Teresa Strasser.
+The show featured Adam Carolla and Teresa Strasser.